 Cuba’s Connectando Buses

-You can find the Cuban Connectando Bus schedule here, but please check on arrival in Cuba for validity.
+The only Cuban Connectando Bus schedule that’s online is from 2017. so please check on arrival in Cuba for up-to-date times.
 Because this is Cuba.
 And things change.
 Tickets for these buses also can only be booked at either hotels or travel agencies in Cuba.
 And usually at short notice.
-They will, however stop at most hotels (not casa particulars) en route).
+They will, however, stop at most hotels (not casa particulars) en route).

 Astro Buses in Cuba